theochem/horton/doc/user_postproc_aim.rst

     of the `Kullback-Leibler divergence
     <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`_
     between the atomic and pro-atomic densities for all the atoms is minimized.)
-    This principle is (or should be) one of the reasons that Hirhsfeld-like charges are somewhat transferable between chemically similar atoms.
+    This principle is (or should be) one of the reasons that Hirshfeld-like charges are somewhat transferable between chemically similar atoms.
 You could hope that the Kullback-Leibler divergence is easier to minimize when the molecular and pro-atomic densities are computed as consistently as